 (e) Except as expressly stated in this Agreement, there are no third-party beneficiaries to this Agreement.

 (f) All notices must be in writing (including email).
 Notices of termination and breach must be sent to the other party’s legal department.
-The email address for Pinterest’s legal department is commercial-contract-notices [at] pinterest.com.
+The email address for Pinterest’s legal department is email@example.com.
 All other notices may be sent to a party’s regular point of contact.
 Notice will be treated as given on receipt.

 (g) No party will be liable for inadequate performance to the extent caused by a condition beyond the party's reasonable control.